People and languages of Taiwan

-- Atayal – 83,000, over a large area of highlands including parts of New Taipei, Hualien, Hsinchu and Nantou.
+- Atayal – more than 94,000, over a large area of highlands including parts of New Taipei, Hualien, Hsinchu and Nantou.

-- Bunun – 54,000, in the mountainous parts of Nantou, Kaohsiung and east Taiwan.
+- Bunun – around 61,000, in the mountainous parts of Nantou, Kaohsiung and east Taiwan.

-- Sakizaya – fewer than 700, living among Amis people in Hualien.
+- Sakizaya – just over 1,000, living among Amis people in Hualien.

-- Kanakanavu – 550, living in inland Kaohsiung.
+- Kanakanavu – fewer than 500, living in inland Kaohsiung.

-Cultural differences between the tribes include facial tattooing (customary among the Atayal, Paiwan, Puyuma, Rukai, Saisiyat, Sediq and Truku) and hand tattooing (confined to the Paiwan and Rukai tribes).
-Because the Japanese authorities regarded tattooing as a savage custom, the only aborigines now alive with traditional face tattoos are a handful of women now aged over 90.
-All of the tribes have strong musical traditions (one reason why aborigines are especially prominent in Taiwan’s pop music) and distinctive costumes.
+Cultural differences between the tribes include facial tattooing (customary among the Atayal, Paiwan, Puyuma, Rukai, Saisiyat, Seediq and Truku) and hand tattooing (confined to the Paiwan and Rukai tribes).
+The Japanese authorities regarded tattooing as a savage custom, and the last aboriginal woman with traditional face tattoos died in 2022 at the age of 106; in recent years, a handful of young people have had their faces tattooed.
+All of the tribes have strong musical traditions (one reason why indigenous people are especially prominent in Taiwan’s pop music) and distinctive costumes.
 Traditional clothing is often worn during festivals or on Sundays when attending church.